aleph2c/learning_xslt_with_python/README.md

 files and how it calls out to your various templates based on their XPath match expressions.

-Then get a copy of Beginning XSLT 2.0 From Novice to Professional", by Jeni Tennison.
+Then get a copy of "Beginning XSLT 2.0 From Novice to Professional", by Jeni Tennison.
 This isn't an easy book to read as a beginner, but at this point you will have a decent understanding of XSLT 1.0 from which you can infer over the gaps in her explanations.